Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 There is no one-size-fits-all answer to the question of what are the best practices for layered architecture.
 However, some general guidelines that can be followed include designing each layer with a well-defined purpose, keeping the layers loosely coupled, and ensuring that each layer has adequate abstraction.

-It is important to choose an appropriate level of granularity for each layer and to carefully consider how changes in one layer will affect other layers.
+- Choose an appropriate level of granularity for each layer and carefully consider how changes in one layer will affect other layers.

-Keep the layers separate and independent from one another.
+- Keep the layers separate and independent from one another.
 This ensures that changes in one layer don't unintentionally break something in another layer.

-Additionally, it's important to design each layer with a well-defined purpose and interface.
+- Design each layer with a well-defined purpose and interface.
 This makes the code more maintainable and easier to understand.

-Finally, make sure to thoroughly test each layer before deploying your application.
+- Test each layer before deploying your application.

 Layered architecture is perfect for smaller projects.
-However when the project gets bigger, maintenance can become a headache.
-Whilst each layer depicts a seperation of concerns, layers can easily become tightly coupled to the layers around it.
+However, when the project gets bigger, maintenance can become a headache.
+Whilst each layer depicts separation of concerns, layers can easily become tightly coupled to the layers around them.

 As a result, a change in the presentation layer can cause a break in other layers.
 This can lead to spaghetti code and eventual code smells.
 Be careful not to overuse layers - too many layers can make your code difficult to understand and maintain.